6 Ways to Detect a Hidden Water Leak

 Be vigilant and check for signs of a leak—look under the sink, back of cabinets, and under appliances for dampness or mold.
 Any foul odors, wet patches, or signs of mold require an experienced plumber to check for potential leaks.
 A little alertness can save you thousands of dollars in repair costs!

-Need Professional Plumbers in Fort Lauderdale?
+Need a Plumber in Fort Lauderdale?